Skip to main content

 3. Management overhead. $200–$300 per seat per month for shift leads, QA, and scheduling (OFM-Tools, Aruna Talent).
 At 2.2 seats that is ~$550/month per creator.

 4. Revenue leakage.
-Shift handoffs, overnight gaps, and inconsistent quality leak 8–15% of gross revenue at the chatter-only operating model (capped ~16% at scale per the 2026 operational-economics whitepaper).
+Shift handoffs, overnight gaps, and inconsistent quality leak 8–15% of gross revenue at the chatter-only operating model (capped ~16% at scale per our 2026 operational-economics self-published analysis (not peer-reviewed)).
 This is the cost nobody puts on the P&L because it never shows up as an expense, it shows up as revenue that never arrived.

 5. The attrition tax. ~55% annual chatter attrition (OFM-Tools) means recruiting and training cycles run continuously.
 Each new chatter takes weeks to reach quality bar; the agency pays for that ramp every replacement.